 You will get your money back on your boost subscription if your download speed drops below 3Mbps in any room of your house.
 When you sign up for Sky Broadband Boost, you will be sent the latest Sky router (unless you already have one) to improve your Wi-Fi signal.
 Sky will then assess the rest of your home broadband setup to see what more you need to reach 3Mbps in every room.
-If it is not possible, you will be refunded your Sky Broadband Boost payments and you will get the rest of the features free for the remainder of your contract.
+If it is not possible, you will be refunded one month’s broadband subscription including Sky Broadband Boost payments and you can cancel Sky Broadband Boost without paying any early termination charges.
 Keep in mind that “every room” does not include unfurnished lofts and exterior annexes or garages.

 Daily checks on your line

 From at least 28 days after your activation date, Sky will start running daily background checks on your line to try and find any potential issues that could affect your broadband speed or reliability.

 The tests will be carried out between 12am and 5am and if an engineer is required, customers will be contacted by text.
 Customers will also be notified if any faults are found and any fixes are applied.